 And Ready, said simply, “I always just want to write about what I want to write about, and if something is hot but boring to me, I won’t focus on it.
-And what’s meant over the past few decades is that, methodologically, I’m all over the map.
-Some questions are clear causal questions – does X cause Y. So we’re evaluating several middle school math curricula, and we’re doing randomized control trails, because the question is, do kids who experience this math curriculum learn more math?
-It’s clearly an X causes Y. But other really important questions, we can’t randomize the treatment.
-So the study we did of school suspension in New York City focused on black males – we obviously couldn’t, and don’t want to, randomize suspensions.
-And so answering that question demands a whole other methodology.”
+And what that’s meant over the past few decades is that, methodologically, I’m all over the map.
+Some questions are clear causal questions — does X cause Y. So we’re evaluating several middle school math curricula, and we’re doing randomized control trials, because the question is, do kids who experience this math curriculum learn more math?
+It’s clearly an X causes Y. But [for] other really important questions, we can’t randomize the treatment.
+So the study we did of school suspension in New York City focused on black males — we obviously couldn’t and don’t want to randomize suspensions.
+And so, answering that question demands a whole other methodology.”

 Being at TC, all agreed, offers distinct advantages in shaping research and building a career that can follow less rigidly defined paths.

-“I’ve had my work cited in development psychology types of journals in child development, in autism journals, in culturally diverse types of journal outlets,” said Jahromi, who directs TC’s Intellectual Disabilities/Autism programs and has conducted extensive studies emotional self-regulation in children with those issues – particularly immigrant children.
-“There’s a challenge to that when your work is being evaluated by the outside field, because the questions becomes, ‘Who are those people in your field?’
-Because you don’t just identify with one field and you have to speak across the board.
-But I think if your work is inherently and in a meaningful way informing a diverse group of fields, and if you get the point across, that’s the best outcome as a faculty member.
+“I’ve had my work cited in development psychology-types of journals in child development, in autism journals, in culturally diverse types of journal outlets,” said Jahromi, who directs TC’s Intellectual Disabilities/Autism programs and has conducted extensive studies on emotional self-regulation in children with those issues — particularly immigrant children.
+“There’s a challenge to that when your work is being evaluated by the outside field, because the question becomes, ‘Who are those people in your field?’
+Because you don’t just identify with one field, and you have to speak across the board.
+But I think if your work is inherently, and in a meaningful way, informing a diverse group of fields, and if you get the point across, that’s the best outcome as a faculty member.
 And TC definitely recognizes the importance of that kind of work.”